Miracle of the Sun: The event

-Various claims have been made as to what actually happened during the event.
-According to many witnesses, after a period of rain, the dark clouds broke and the Sun appeared as an opaque, spinning disc in the sky.
-It was said to be significantly duller than normal, and to cast multicolored lights across the landscape, the people, and the surrounding clouds.
+Various claims have been made regarding the events that transpired.
+Many witnesses reported that after a period of rain, the dark clouds parted, revealing the Sun as an opaque, spinning disc in the sky.
+It was described as being significantly duller than usual, casting multicolored lights across the landscape, the people, and the surrounding clouds.
 The Sun was then reported to have careened towards the Earth before zig-zagging back to its normal position.
 Witnesses reported that their previously wet clothes became "suddenly and completely dry, as well as the wet and muddy ground that had been previously soaked because of the rain that had been falling".
 Not all witnesses reported seeing the Sun "dance".
 Some people only saw the radiant colors.
-Several people saw nothing.
+A number of people (thousands according to some sources) saw nothing.
+According to some estimates, the total crowd of observers was made up of about 70,000 people, while other sources state that there were 50,000 witnesses.